leviathanch/pyvtube/README.md

 # Python VTube solution

-This is a Python package which allows you to take your WebCam and use OpenCV in order to do motion capture and project your facial expressions onto a blender which is being converted into a Panda3D egg file.
+This is a Python package which allows you to take your WebCam and use OpenCV in order to do motion capture and project your facial expressions onto a Blender model which is being converted into a Panda3D egg file.

 ## Execution